linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/moodys bank loan recoverys 2006.md

 # CORPORATE BOND DEFAULTS

 Mirroring the credit environment for syndicated bank loans, the dollar volume of Moody's-rated corporate bond defaults also decreased substantially in 2006.
-A total of twenty-eight Moody's-rated issuers defaulted on  \$7.8 billion in bonds in 2006 debt in 2006 compared with twenty-nine corporate issuers that defaulted on\$ 28.3 billion in bonds in 2005 (see Exhibit 3).
+A total of twenty-eight Moody's-rated issuers defaulted on  \$7.8 billion in bonds in 2006 debt in 2006 compared with twenty-nine corporate issuers that defaulted on \$28.3 billion in bonds in 2005 (see Exhibit 3).
 Similar to the loan market, distress in the automotive parts industry led to \$2.5 billion in bond defaults in this industry, contributing roughly one-third of total 2006 global bond default volume (see Exhibit 4).

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/bc39e59d-2d5b-4254-90b8-02f81c3cb036/f77dcd2e859ec585906541b4aa880181be71de76da6f15e7a40ce47b21b29ff4.jpg)
 Exhibit 3